MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.11.0 =
+28.08.2022: Bugfix for Gutenberg Block after WP6.0 update (changed 'number' to 'string' in block.json)
+            update of all Javascript libraries
+            Complete rework of Javascript code.
+(Module system for webpack still missing).
+All functionality is (almost) the same.
+                'Martin-Theme' for elevation changed.
+CSS-heights for map and chart changed.
+Aspect ratio for fotorama is currently fixed to 1.5.
+            Tile-Server for leaflet map tiles added.
+Tiles could be stored locally to be conformant to EC privacy directive.
+Setting could be done in Admin Panel.
+(It is missing a solution for regular updates of the tile-files. they are currently stored forever.)

+= 0.11.0 =
 21.05.2022: Test with WordPress 6.0-RC2.
 Minor PHP corrections.
             Added an option or parameter in Admin-Panel, shortcode and Gutenberg Block to select the leaflet map-layer that is shown first.
             Change the js recalculation of map and chart height and fitting to marker-bounds.